 Greater Washington Anti-DUI Group Urges Safety On Super Bowl Sunday

-Falls Church, VA, Jan.
-29 – While the continuing COVID-19 pandemic will put a dent on Super Bowl gatherings this year, as many as one-in-four U.S. adults say that they will still be attending parties for the big game leading a local anti-drunk driving organization to urge the public to have a game plan to prevent drunk driving during this year’s “Super Bowl Sunday.”
+Falls Church, VA, Feb.
+2 – While the teams, site and time have been finalized, a local anti-drunk driving organization is urging the public to also develop a game plan to prevent drunk driving during this year’s “Super Bowl Sunday.”

-During Super Bowl Sunday 2017, nearly half (48%) of all U.S. traffic fatalities involved alcohol-impaired drivers according to the National Highway Traffic Safety Administration (see NHTSA chart below).
+During Super Bowl Sunday 2019, nearly half (47%) of all U.S. traffic fatalities involved alcohol-impaired drivers according to the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System (FARS).*

-“With nearly half of all U.S. traffic deaths being caused by drunk drivers during Super Bowl Sunday, it’s important to have a game-plan so as to not drop the ball during this high-risk, high-alcohol consumption period,” said Kurt Erickson, President of the nonprofit Washington Regional Alcohol Program (WRAP), a 39-year-old public-private partnership combating drunk driving.
+“With nearly half of all U.S. traffic deaths being caused by drunk drivers during Super Bowl Sunday, it’s important to have a game-plan to defeat this opponent,” said Kurt Gregory Erickson, President of the nonprofit Washington Regional Alcohol Program (WRAP), a 40-year-old public-private partnership combating drunk driving.

-The Falls Church-based organization emphasizes that even those not drinking during the game can help deter drunk driving by both reporting suspected drunk drivers as well as by wearing their seatbelts.
+The Falls Church-based organization has issued a number of “safe celebrating” tips (below) to prevent drunk driving during “Super Bowl Sunday,” scheduled for February 13, 2022.
+However, the nonprofit emphasizes that even those not drinking during the game can help deter drunk driving by both reporting suspected drunk drivers as well as by wearing their seatbelts.

 “Even if you have every confidence in your own ability to not drive impaired, that confidence doesn’t extend to the next driver,” said Erickson.
 “Motorists in Greater Washington who suspect that they are sharing a roadway with an impaired driver should report such by safely dialing 911 in the District of Columbia or Maryland and #77 in Virginia.”